sayo-134/sayantika-roy.github.io/_pages/about.md

 - **GitHub:** [sayo-134](https://github.com/sayo-134)
 - **Based in:** Bangalore, India

-Feel free to reach out — whether it’s to collaborate, share ideas, or just chat about research, projects, or even good coffee spots!
+Feel free to reach out — whether it’s to collaborate, share ideas, or just chat about research, projects, or even an interesting recipe to try!